About: False protections that create more pain

 Needs to die to feelings of | Pain

-Chart: Love, Power and Serenity as Distortions
+2Personality Types Chart: Love, Power and Serenity as Distortions; Moira Shaw.

 At our deepest—or highest—level, we really are all connected.
 Or as they say, all is one.
 So when we hurt ourselves, we hurt others, and vice versa.
 As such, we do harm to others—just as we harm ourselves—when we are in our mask.
-Because withholding robs us of our feelings, submission robs us of independence and strength, and aggression pushes people away and openly hurts them with false superiority.

-The pains, rejections, frustrations and disappointments we are working so hard to cover up and avoid seem incredibly personal to each of us.
-But they are really experiences shared by everyone.
 In fact, we have each come here to Earth to transform certain negative traits.
 In this way, we really are one.
-See if you can feel the dignity of this instead of getting bogged down in hopelessness at their discovery.
+It may help to feel the dignity of this instead of getting bogged down in hopelessness at their discovery.

 We have a clue we are in our mask when we have an inner feeling of urgency.